Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 Whatever the size of the venue, they turn people away.

-If the venue's 15,000, they turn people away.
+If the venue is 15,000, they turn people away.

 I mean, you see it, you see it reported, big deal.

-But the minute he saw it happen in his town, where he has seen all kinds of rallies before, finally he's saying it it hit me.
+But the minute he saw it happen in his town, where he has seen all kinds of rallies before, finally he's saying it hit me.

-We're not seeing, we've never seen anything like that.
+We're not seeing, we've never seen anything like Perot didn't draw crowds like this.

-He says that Rubio showed up, and 150 people showed up at his rally sometime in the past.
+He says that Rubio showed up and 150 people showed up at his rally sometime in the past.

 And here they had whatever that arena held, 12,000, 15,000.